bjohn004/school-district-performance-analysis/README.md

 # pandas-challenge
 This is the homework 4 submittal for the pandas challenge in the U of M data analytics bootcamp.

-The main jupyter notebook for the submission is called PyCitySchool_submittal.ipynb
+The main jupyter notebook for the submission is called PyCitySchools_submittal.ipynb.

-The submitted notebook inclues a section for each of the following
+The submitted notebook inclues a section for each of the following.

     - District Summary
         -includes a one row table summarizing